KevinWorkman/HappyCoding/teaching/intro-to-web-dev/_posts/2022-01-04-week-01-setup-and-html.md

 To practice all of that, modify the files in the `week-01-html` directory of your project repo.

+# Styling Content

+This week is all about setting up your environment and learning HTML, which tells your browser what types of content to display.
+Your browser has some default rules about how to style different types of content.
+For example, headings are large and bold, and links are blue and underlined.

+If you want to customize the styles of your content, like changing colors or layout, you'll need to go beyond HTML and use CSS.

+For now, focus on HTML without worrying too much about styling.
+You'll learn about CSS next week!

 # Checklist

 1. Download GitHub Desktop